-US places metal tariffs on key allies
+US imposes metal tariffs on key allies

 The US is to impose tariffs on steel and aluminium imports from the European Union, Mexico and Canada.

-The 25% tariffs on steel and 10% tariffs on aluminium will begin within the next day.
+The 25% tariffs on steel and 10% on aluminium will begin at midnight.

 The move, revealed by Commerce Secretary Wilbur Ross, will affect several key US allies - and Nato members - in Europe.